lukifer23/GemmaFischer/docs/PARALLEL_GUIDE.md

 ---

-**Ready to try parallel multi-expert analysis?** Start with the web interface at `http://localhost:5000` and use `/api/ask_parallel` for comprehensive chess insights! 🎯♟️
+Ready to try parallel multi-expert analysis?
+Start with the web interface at http://localhost:5000 and use /api/ask_parallel for comprehensive chess insights!